yifanwww/template-electron-react/docs/modify-project-configurations.md

-# How To Modify This Project Configurations
+# Modify This Project Configurations

+> TODO: Need Update

 There are some configuration scripts in this project:
 - `.eslintrc.json`: [.eslintrc.json](../.eslintrc.json)